DataDog/documentation/content/en/developers/community/libraries.md

 ### Aptible

-Enclave delivers your metrics to a Datadog account.
+The Aptible platform can deliver container logs and metrics to a Datadog account.
 [Consult the dedicated Aptible help center to learn how][25].

 ### CLI management